Nuclear club eyes Indian inclusion, but risks Pakistan's ire

 And Pakistan, an ally of China, also aspires to join the NSG.
 With a history as a proliferator, Pakistan’s accession would be a tough sell.

-Because the NSG operates by consensus, admitting India alone would mean it could then bar its western neighbour from the club, potentially pushing Pakistan further to the fringes.
+Because the NSG operates by consensus, admitting India alone would mean it could then bar its western neighbor from the club, potentially pushing Pakistan further to the fringes.

 Meanwhile, Pakistan has been testing missiles that can reach all of India, and very short-range missiles that it insists could be used only if Indian troops cross onto Pakistani soil.

-A seat at the NSG would strengthen India’s geopolitical clout and help it capitalise on nuclear trade and technology transfer opportunities, while also raising concern in Pakistan.
+A seat at the NSG would strengthen India’s geopolitical clout and help it capitalize on nuclear trade and technology transfer opportunities, while also raising concern in Pakistan.

 “India has a nuclear deal with the U.S., with France, it will soon have deals with Australia and Japan.
 So all this will of course complement its effort to get into NSG,” said a senior Pakistani security official with knowledge of nuclear issues.